It might sound dramatic, but there are external forces who have no interest in our success.

 For that reason, pearl one and two are from the past but updated.
 I wrote both around the holidays one year, so pretend we’re in mid-November.

-In five minutes, I bet you and I can score a dozen donuts, an incredible Thai meal and fifteen different flavors of sky-high caloric lattes (that in a blind taste-test our grandparents wouldn’t recognize as coffee).
+I bet you and I can score a dozen donuts, an incredible Thai meal and fifteen different flavors of high-caloric lattes within five to ten minutes tops (that in a blind taste-test our grandparents wouldn’t recognize as coffee).

 To lose weight in our food-saturated world we first need to understand the giants that we’re dealing with.